DoctorKhan/The-Human-Experiment-Book/src/15_part_investigation/40_two_different_hands.md

 *Dr. Tyra's eyes suddenly went wide as the pieces clicked into place.*

 **Dr. Tyra**: "And then... you have to crash land.
-The Younger Dryas event wasn't the *Managers* arriving to take over.
-It was the *Gardeners themselves*—or at least their mission crew—crash-landing in the middle of their own unprepared experiment."
+The Younger Dryas event wasn't **The Rulers** arriving to take over.
+It was **The Gardeners** themselves—or at least their mission crew—crash-landing in the middle of their own unprepared experiment."

 *She moved to the timeline, her voice gaining urgency.*